-Guaranteed bonuses for new hires in respect of their first year of service will only be offered in exceptional circumstances and will require approval before awards are made to Identified Staff from the Group CFO, and the EMEA Remuneration Committee.
+Guaranteed bonuses for new hires in respect of their first year of service will only be offered in exceptional circumstances and will require approval before awards are made to Identified Staff from the Group CFO, Group CEO and Group General Counsel and the EMEA Remuneration Committee.

 Severance payments are payable in accordance with relevant local legislation and any applicable collective agreements.
-Severance payments relating to early termination of employment must reflect the individual's performance over time and should not reward for failure or misconduct.
+Severance payments relating to early termination of employment must reflect the individual's performance achieved over time and should not reward for failure or misconduct.
 Severance pay will not be awarded where an individual resigns voluntarily in order to take up a position in a different company or legal entity, unless a severance payment is required by national labour law.